Name a perfect person.

 What Is Perfectionism?

 Perfectionism is defined as not only a belief that perfection is achievable, but that it’s important or mandatory to achieve perfection.
-But this comes in different forms.
+Anything less may cause anxiety or frustration.
+But this comes in three different forms: self-oriented, other-oriented, and socially-oriented perfectionism.

 Self-oriented perfectionism is the desire to be a perfect person.
 You believe that you must be perfect.